Parahoric Hecke Ext-algebras in characteristic $p$: Hecke -algebras

 \subsubsection{Background on Poincar\'e groups}

 In the next two subsections we collect several results regarding cohomological properties of open compact subgroups of $G$.

-We set $d := \dim_{\bbQ_p}(G)$, and fix throughout this section a open compact subgroup $\U$ of $G$, which \textbf{we assume to be $p$-torsion-free}.
+We set $d := \dim_{\bbQ_p}(G)$, and fix throughout this section an open compact subgroup $\U$ of $G$, which \textbf{we assume to be $p$-torsion-free}.
 Let $\U_p$ be any choice of pro-$p$ Sylow subgroup of $\U$.
 By \cite[Cor.
 (1)]{serre:cohdim}, we have

 Consequently, by \cite[Thm.
 V.2.5.8]{lazard}, the pro-$p$ group $\U_p$ is a Poincar\'{e} group in the sense of \cite[\S V.2.5.7]{lazard} or \cite[\S I.4.5]{serre:galoiscoh}.
 Precisely, this means that: \begin{enumerate} \item $\dim_{\bbF_p}(H^i(\U_p,\bbF_p))$ is finite for all $i \geq 0$; \item $\dim_{\bbF_p}(H^d(\U_p,\bbF_p)) = 1$; \item the cup product